blynkkk/docs/unused/partner-mode.md

 ![](../.gitbook/assets/clients_list.png)

-After the client is created an invitation Email will be sent and his/her card will be shown in the **Active Clients** list.
+After the client is created an invitation Email will be sent and their card will be shown in the **Active Clients** list.

 Also this screen has **Awaiting Your Confirmation** section where you can see invitations to join Client's Organizations.
 Once confirmed you can view and/or manage Clients' Devices accordingly to permissions Clients' have granted you .